Vinum-Security/yandex-cloud-security/README.md

 - If the bucket contains personal data, banking, or commercial secrets, then encryption should be configured for it
 - Versioning should be configured for the bucket
 - When creating a Kubernetes cluster in Yandex.Cloud, a network policy should be created based on the principle of the least privileged principle
-- The Kubernetes cluster should be assigned a security group with rules assigned based on the least privileged principle
 - The Kubernetes cluster should be configured according to CIS (for configuration that available for change by managed kubernetes).
-- Kubernetes cluster should not have a public IP address
 - It is desirable to configure updates for the cluster

 ## Marketplace